 In adults, Group A Strep (GAS) pharyngitis accounts for 5-15 % of pharyngitis cases.
 Symptoms that are suggestive of GAS include sudden onset of sore throat, fever, tonsillar exudates, cervical adenopathy, and absence of typical viral URI symptoms, especially cough.
 Sore throat occurring after known GAS exposure increases the likelihood that GAS may be the cause.
 The patient may occasionally present with a scarlatiniform rash, palatal petechiae or a strawberry tongue.
-The diagnosis of GAS pharyngitis should be established by rapid antigen detection test (RADT) and/or culture because the clinical features alone do not reliably discriminate between GAS and viral pharyngitis.
+The diagnosis of GAS pharyngitis should be established by rapid antigen detection test (RADT), nucleic acid amplification test (NAAT) and/or culture because the clinical features alone do not reliably discriminate between GAS and viral pharyngitis.
 Clinical scoring criteria have been developed to help determine the likelihood of a bacterial cause.
 The most widely used are the Centor criteria, which include fever by history, tonsillar exudates, tender anterior cervical adenopathy, and absence of cough and the modified Centor criteria (McIsaac criteria) which subtract one point for age over 45.
-Because the Centor criteria have a low positive predictive value for determining the presence of group A streptococcal infection, the IDSA suggests that they can be used to identify patients who have a low probability of group A streptococcal pharyngitis and do not warrant further testing.
+Because the Centor criteria have a low positive predictive value for determining the presence of group A streptococcal infection, the IDSA suggests that they can be used to identify patients who have a low probability of GAS pharyngitis and do not warrant further testing.
 Patients who meet fewer than 3 Centor criteria do not need to be tested.

-Initial Approval Date and Reviews: Most Recent Revision and Next Scheduled Review Date: 9/2024 Effective 2000, revised 9/2006, reviewed Approval Date: Condition: Group A Streptococcus 4/2009, 3/2013, 3/2015, 8/2016 (peds) 9/2016 9/2022 (adults), 9/2018 (adults and pediatrics senarated) 9/2020 9/2022
+Initial Approval Date and Reviews: Most Recent Revision and Next Scheduled Review Date: 9/2026

+Effective 2000, revised 9/2006, reviewed Approval Date: 9/2024 Condition: Group A Streptococcus

+4/2009, 3/2013, 3/2015, 8/2016 (peds) 9/2016

+(adults), 9/2018 (adults and pediatrics

+separated), 9/2020, 9/2022

 Rapid antigen detection tests have high specificity (88-99%) and moderate sensitivity (77-92%) for detecting group A strep.3 Consequently, positive results do not need to be confirmed by culture.
-For adults in usual circumstances, negative RADT's do not need to be followed up with a throat culture because of the low incidence of GAS pharyngitis in adults and because the risk of subsequent acute rheumatic fever is generally exceptionally low in adults with acute pharyngitis (strong, moderate).
-The risk of acute pharyngitis due to GAS among adults is higher for parents of schoolage children and for those whose occupation brings them in close association with children.
-Physicians who wish to ensure they are achieving maximal sensitivity in diagnosis may continue to use conventional throat culture or to back up negative RATD results with culture.
-Proper specimen collection (swabbing both tonsils or tonsillar pillars and posterior pharynx) is crucial.
-Clinicians should use appropriate PPE including wearing N95 masks and face shields or goggles.
+For adults in usual circumstances, negative RADT's do not need to be followed up with a throat culture because of the low incidence of GAS pharyngitis in adults and because the risk of subsequent acute rheumatic fever is exceptionally low in adults with acute pharyngitis (strong, moderate).
+In addition, observational studies in adults suggest that using an RADT without culture confirmation is not associated with increased complications.

+The risk of acute pharyngitis due to GAS among adults is higher in the following situations and a throat culture or NAAT may be considered to confirm a negative RADT: